domonda/api/README.md

 must be provided or alternatively the form field `documentType` with the additional fields `bookingType` and `bookingCategory` if their value for the category is non null/empty.
-A combination of `documentType`, `bookingType`, `bookingCategory` uniquely identifies a document category and may be easier to use than querieng document category IDs upfront.
+A combination of `documentType`, `bookingType`, `bookingCategory` uniquely identifies a document category and may be easier to use than querying document category IDs upfront.

 Valid values for documentType are: